 When you enter a detox program, the goal is to have intense support in a protected environment while the addictive substance is removed from your system.
 This must happen prior to entering into a residential recovery treatment program.

 You’ll Have a Team to Help You

 When you enter The Ranch at Dove Tree’s detoxification program, you will have a team of professionals assigned to you.
 This will include a physician who will provide a physical and manage the physical symptoms you experience.
 You will also have a licensed counselor who will be charged with managing the emotional components of the disease.
-Additionally, there will be certified behavioral health technicians and licensed nurses available to you throughout the detox process.
+Additionally, certified behavioral health technicians and licensed nurses will be available to you throughout the detox process.

 You’ll Be in a Safe Environment

 Once you make the decision to enter detox, you will meet your team and then be admitted into the program.
 Depending on your condition, you may be in a hospital-like setting or in a location with a bit more privacy.
 You will spend between 24 and 72 hours, potentially longer, in this component of the program.